 - Correct Date/Time—Ensure your hypervisor host has the correct date and time.
 The incorrect date or time can cause update or sync issues with the VAs.
-The VA syncs time independently and is always set to UTC.
+The VA syncs time independently and is always set to UTC by default.

-- VMware ESX or ESXi (supported versions as per VMware)
+- VMware ESXi (supported versions as per VMware)

 - VMware Cloud on AWS

 One of the following Windows Server operating systems:

 - Windows Server 2012, SP1, or R2 (Standard or Datacenter), 2016 or 2019 with Hyper-V role

 - Hyper-V Server 2012, 2012 R2, 2016 or 2019

 Note: Deploying the virtual appliance through System Center Virtual Machine Manager (SCVMM) has not been qualified and is not officially supported.

 - KVM on Ubuntu Linux (supported LTS versions)